How Long Does It Take for Desiccant to Dry

 Silica Gel Drying Time

-Silica gel commonly takes approximately 1-2 hours to dry in a conventional oven at 250°F (120°C).
-The drying time may additionally vary based on particle length and initial moisture content material.
+Silica gel typically takes 1–2 hours to dry in a conventional oven at 250°F (120°C).
+However, the drying time can vary based on particle size and initial moisture content.

 Molecular Sieve Drying Time